15 Best Toppings for Veggie BurgersWritten by Ali Donahue

 Struggling to give up cheese?
 Say hello to Mama’s Mac Sauce.
 Our dairy-free creamy cashew sauce satisfies any cheeseburger craving without clogging arteries.
-Made with lots of love, we recommend stocking up on this sauce -- it tends to go fast, especially if you're firing up the grill a lot this summer.
+Made with lots of love, we recommend stocking up on this sauce — it tends to go fast, especially if you're firing up the grill a lot this summer.

-Whether you’re cooking up your own black bean burgers or dressing up ready-made Mama’s Burgers, the right topping can really up the ante.
-Keep these on hand for your next burger night:
+Whether you’re cooking up your own black bean burgers or dressing up ready-made Mama’s Burgers, the right vegan burger topping can really up the ante.
+Keep these on hand for your next veggie burger night:

 Grilled tomatoes or Portobello mushrooms

 Healthy greens: baby spinach or roasted Brussels sprouts